-Security video is normally seen as irrefutable evidence that can establish a when, who and where but sometimes the video does not establish empirical evidence.
+Security video is normally seen as irrefutable evidence that can establish when, who, what, and where, but sometimes the video does not establish empirical evidence.
 At other times, it can even exonerate the very person who committed the crime in the video.

-The following shows 3 possible ways your security video can be thrown out of court and how to prevent it from happening.
+The following shows three possible ways your security video can be thrown out of court and how to prevent it from happening.

 Time Stamp Error